AdaptableTools/support-template-adaptable-aggrid-cjs/README.md

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.

-## Demo

-To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
-Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

 ## Help

 Developers can learn how to access AdapTable programmatically at [AdapTable Documentation](https://docs.adaptabletools.com).
+Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

+## Demo

+To see AdapTable in action visit our [Demo Site](https://www.adaptabletools.com/demos) which contains a few larger demos.

 ## More Information